daattali/beautiful-jekyll/schedule.md

 While school is remote, coaching sessions will be held on our [Microsoft Teams channel](https://teams.microsoft.com/l/channel/19%3a732a7f9358af4a37affd3f56a592fbee%40thread.tacv2/General?groupId=1820c33d-ed0b-4685-9f38-c1b24c841dad&tenantId=f2d61132-f6d6-42d2-b97f-caa2960fb0f7) from 3-4PM on the days scheduled below.
 Proctors must arrive 15 minutes ahead to start the meeting.

-The homework packet may be downloaded <a href="/files/Homework%20Packet.pdf">here</a>.
+The homework packet may be downloaded [here](/files/Homework%20Packet.pdf).

-The Mathcounts Toolkit be downloaded <a href="/files/Mathcounts%20Toolkit.pdf">here</a>.
+The Mathcounts Toolkit be downloaded [here](/files/Mathcounts%20Toolkit.pdf).

 _Cancelled_ sessions are in _italics_.